OllieJones/sqlite-object-cache/readme.txt

 The plugin now flushes the persistent cache immediately after any software installation or upgrade operation.
 It also deletes all transients from the MariaDB / MySQL database on activation and deactivation to get rid of stale data.

 It presents a Help tab on the Statistics display showing an explanation.

+It shows an optional Flush Object Cache button on the admin bar.
+Props to Nick Chomey.

 Thanks, dear users for letting me know about defects you found, and for your patience as I figure this out.
 All remaining errors are solely the responsibility of the author.